wafay/S.A.I.N.T./README.md

 # Help

-If you need any help, join our Discord server. https://discord.gg/3QQmAYG
+If you need any help, join our Discord server. (please join, it's really empty there. ;-;) https://discord.gg/3QQmAYG